OpenST/ost-wallet-sdk-react-native/README-UI.md

 ### Initialize Recovery

 A user can control their Brand Tokens using their authorized devices.
-If they lose their authorized device, they can recover access to their BrandTokens by authorizing a new device via the recovery process .<br/><br/>
+If they lose their authorized device, they can recover access to their BrandTokens by authorizing a new device via the recovery process.

 If application set `recoverDeviceAddress` then OstWalletUI ask for `pin` to initiate device recovery.
 Else it displays authorized device list for given `userId` to select device from.